ccetaw/ccetaw/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 My name is Jingyu Wang, currently a master's student in Data Science at ETH Zurich.
+Previously I obtained my bachelor's degree in Physics from Université Claude Bernard Lyon 1.
+I am passionate about Machine Learning/Deep Learning, with a focus on Computer Vision/Graphics.
+Classical tasks such as regression, classification and time series prediction are also no problem for me.

 ---